ami-iit/idynfor/doc/theory_background.md

 # iDynFor theory background

-This document provide an overview of the different semantics between iDynTree and Pinocchio data-structures and interfaces, and provide a reference for the implentation in iDynFor classes, that implements iDynTree-inspired interfaces using Pinocchio.
+This document provide an overview of the different semantics between iDynTree and Pinocchio data-structures and interfaces, and provide a reference for the implementation in iDynFor classes, that implements iDynTree-inspired interfaces using Pinocchio.

 ## iDynTree::Model vs pinocchio::Model